C3SL/lde-api-regression-test/README.md

 ### Compare routes

 The command compare will compare all requisitions of routes in the list at settings file with the saved files at route_result path.
+If it has some difference between the saved file and actual response of API then the command will return fail with the number of failures.
 ```
 python manage.py compare
 ```